ceotjoe/SilverTimer_PWA/README.md

 >This app was developed just as a proof of concept for AI supported development with the help of [Grok AI](https://grok.com).

 >[!IMPORTANT]
->If you're using the timer function, this is currently only working in the foreground.
+>- If you're using the timer function, this is currently only working in the foreground.
 Means the page needs to be open all the time until the timer is finished.
->DISCLAIMER: The PPM within the dispersion will be different due to certain circrumstances while electrolysis.
+>- DISCLAIMER: The PPM within the dispersion will be different due to certain circrumstances while electrolysis.
 It can only be really measured by probing a sample in laboratory.This app can only replace the >tables which are usually delivered by the manufacturer of the device.